 What is the difference between Mechanical & Electric Brakes?

-A common question that often arises in the process of purchasing a trailer for your machine: Do I need electric brakes?
-Can I have mechanical brakes on a trailer for my XX tonne machine?
+A common question that often arises in the process of purchasing a Trailer for your machine: Do I need electric brakes?
+Can I have mechanical brakes on a Trailer for my XX tonne machine?
 It’s an open-ended question that often leaves buyers floundering, as they need to be legal, but want to be as practical as possible for their application.

-Electric trailer brakes use electromagnets to activate the braking system via the drums.
+Electric Trailer brakes use electromagnets to activate the braking system via the drums.
 The brake’s electricity is controlled via the brake controller, situated in the cab of the tow vehicle, and the brake light circuit.
 Electric Brakes are particularly popular in hilly regions, such as the Blue Mountains, and for Owner operators who have electric brakes fitted to their tow vehicle.
-Electric Brakes provide greater control of the trailer when comparing it to the mechanical alternative.
+Electric Brakes provide greater control of the Trailer when comparing it to the mechanical alternative.
 With the electric brake controller fitted to the towing vehicle, you can dial the severity of the brakes up or down, to cater to the load you are carrying.
-For trailers over 2.2T ATM (Aggregate Trailer Mass), electric brakes have been recommended.
+For Trailers over 2.2T ATM (Aggregate Trailer Mass), electric brakes have been recommended.
 If you don’t have electric brakes, your local auto electrician will be able to fit this for you.

 • SW2400EC